GlitchedPolygons/opsick/README.md

 Check out the `config.h` file for more infos about what can be customized.

+> Note: please keep in mind that any changes to the config values inside the above-mentioned `settings` table require opsick to be restarted for them to kick in, because the host and admin settings are read only once and loaded into memory on start.

 Opsick needs to know how to connect to the opsick postgres database: it looks for a read-only text file at the following path:

 * Linux